minio/docs/docs/aws-cli-with-minio.md

 ## 3. Configuration

-To configure AWS CLI, type `aws configure` and specify the Minio key information.
+To configure AWS CLI, type `aws configure` and specify the MinIO key information.

 Access credentials shown in this example belong to <https://play.minio.io:9000>.
 These credentials are open to public.
 Feel free to use this service for testing and development.
-Replace with your own Minio keys in deployment.
+Replace with your own MinIO keys in deployment.

 ```sh
 aws configure